garylirocks/quickrefs/python.markdown

 - `(...)`

-  specify a match group, the content of a group can be _retrived after a match or matched later in the string with the `\number` sequence_
+  specify a match group, the content of a group can be _retrieved after a match or matched later in the string with the `\number` sequence_

 - `(?aiLmsux)`